Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/configuration-management/configuration-item-explorer.md

 Click on the name of a Configuration Item in the explorer to see it's information displayed in the Details section on the explorer.

-Select the Title of the Configuration Item from the Details section to open the Configuration Item in a new tab Hide the Details section on the explorer view to create more space by selecting the Hide detailsaction item.
+Select the Title of the Configuration Item from the Details section to open the Configuration Item in a new tab Hide the Details section on the explorer view to create more space by selecting the Hide details action item.
 If the Details section is hidden select Show Details to show it again on the explorer

-## Defining Dependancy & Impact Relationships
+## Defining Dependency and Impact Relationships
 ### Relationship Definitions
-Define bi-directional relationships between Configuration Items by setting the Dependancy type and level of impact by selecting form the defined dependancy types and impact levels.
+Define bi-directional relationships between Configuration Items by setting the Dependency type and level of impact by selecting form the defined dependency types and impact levels.
-* **Dependancy on the Parent**<br>Click on the Explorer and the arrow facing the Parent Configuration Item, choose the relevant Dependancy from the drop down and the Impact level and select Save to create the relationship
+* **Dependency on the Parent**<br>Click on the Explorer and the arrow facing the Parent Configuration Item, choose the relevant Dependency from the drop down and the Impact level and select Save to create the relationship
-* **Dependancy from the Parent**<br>Click on the Explorer and the arrow facing away from the Parent Configuration Item, choose the relevant Dependancy from the drop down and the Impact level and select Save to create the relationship
+* **Dependency from the Parent**<br>Click on the Explorer and the arrow facing away from the Parent Configuration Item, choose the relevant Dependency from the drop down and the Impact level and select Save to create the relationship

-Edit or remove the relationships by clicking on either relationship link and changing the Dependancy or Impact and selecting Save to apply the change
+Edit or remove the relationships by clicking on either relationship link and changing the Dependency or Impact and selecting Save to apply the change

 The available relationship types can be set differently depending on the direction of the relationships, and be different depending on the type of Configuration Items being connected.